fugue/credstash/README.md

 ## IAM Policies

 ### Secret Writer
-In order to put or write secrets to credstash, at least the following permissions are required:
+In order to put or write secrets to credstash, and you are not using KMS Key Grants or Key Policies, at least the following permissions are required:
 ```
 {
   "Version": "2012-10-17",